American Express Merchant Financing Review

 Negative Reviews and Complaints

-Between the rather vague name and the 2,400+ complaints on Amex’s BBB page, I was unable to find a whole lot of poor reviews on the company’s funding service.
-Here are the few grumbles I came across regarding their service:
+Between the rather vague name and the 2,600+ complaints on Amex’s BBB page, I was unable to find a whole lot of poor reviews on the company’s funding service.
+However, here are the reasons this service may not work for your business.

 - Financial history requirements: Amex requires a much more extensive financial history than other alternate lenders.
 For a one-year loan, you need to provide a year’s worth of financial statements.
 For a two-year loan, you need two years worth.
 While tracking down the documentation might be annoying, be aware that the more detailed the documentation you have to provide, the less the loan normally costs.